softwaremill/ox/README.md

 ## Other projects

-The wider goal of direct-style Scala is enabling teams to deliver working software quickly and with confidence.
-Our other projects, including [sttp client](https://sttp.softwaremill.com) and [tapir](https://tapir.softwaremill.com), also include integrations directly tailored towards direct-style.
+The wider goal of direct style Scala is enabling teams to deliver working software quickly and with confidence.
+Our other projects, including [sttp client](https://sttp.softwaremill.com) and [tapir](https://tapir.softwaremill.com), also include integrations directly tailored towards direct style.

+Moreover, also check out the [gears](https://github.com/lampepfl/gears) project, an experimental multi-platform library also covering direct style Scala.

 ## Contributing